andbalch/cs4730_team_game/README.md

 3. Fenwick Tree can be made by Dragon’s blood and Fairy Dust, and can be dissolved by water.
 It GROWS!
 4. Dreamroot Spore is made of Fenwick Tree and Caustic Dreams (Sweat of Newt + Fairy Dust).
 It floats around and is hard to get rid of!
 5. Flipping the cauldrons is helpful, not only for clearing the potions inside.
+6. Some reactions are explosive!
+Be careful not to mix Water and Fairy Dust…

 ## Lessons Learned